thanpolas/toddmotto.github.io/_posts/2013-04-19-data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript.md

 This says there is JavaScript hooking into the data-*, it's a click event on the list element.
 So there is some correlation between it all, or some method in the madness.

 ### Demo
 For those of you who like a nice little demo, [here](http://jsfiddle.net/toddmotto/bK6ur) it is.
 Change the styles all you want, swap classes, ID's and completely transform the button - but of course using [data-js] it will still work flawlessly.
+My blog is now updated to use the [data-js] attribute methods for creating the responsive menu, check it out.